Writing a WGSL Kernel for Point-in-Polygon Clustering

 for feat in geojson_features:

-for x, y in coords:
+for x, y in ring:

 vertices.extend([x, y])